What is weakness and its examples?

 What Jesus wants us to do about sin-causing factors is too clear; He says, “plug it out or cut it off and cast it from you’.
 In other words, remove them from your life.
 Jesus is, therefore, teaching us the doctrine of purging ourselves of all sin-causing factors in our lives, which includes our moral weaknesses.
 Therefore, one should identify his weaknesses and purge himself of them.

-Jesus’ teachings were more than just directing us to what to do about our moral weaknesses; they further emphasize the necessity of purging ourselves of our moral weaknesses when He added, “.. for it is more profitable for you that one of your members perish, than for your whole body to be cast into hell”.
+Jesus’ teachings were more than just directing us to what to do about our moral weaknesses; they further emphasized the necessity of purging ourselves of our moral weaknesses when He added, “.. for it is more profitable for you that one of your members perish, than for your whole body to be cast into hell”.
 Sin-causing factors, which include moral weakness, according to Jesus’ teachings, are capable of estranging a Christian from God and dragging him to hell; hence the need to make it a personal priority to part with them, casting them away, for the sake of your salvation.

 Conclusion